mjdamgaard/UP-Web-Project/README.md

 As mentioned, the prototype at [up-web.org](https://www.up-web.org) is currently still a few weeks from being ready to showcase.
 But let us try to give a quick overview of how that website will function in order to allow users to create web applications in a modular and collaborative way.

 When a user has uploaded a project directory containing some app components that they want to make available for others, they can create a new entity in the database for each of these components.
 These entities will contain defining information about the component, including the internal URL for importing it into other scripts, as well as a description of it, and also preferably a link to a GitHub repository containing the source code.
-By using GitHub this way, it allows users to identify themselves as authors of the code, and it also allows users to choose the license for their source code.
+By using GitHub this way, it first of all means that the source code is backed up online.
+And it also allows users to identify themselves as authors of the code, and to choose the license for their source code.
 By choosing an open-source, copy-left license, it signals that other users are free to build upon your solutions and to use them in other projects.

 <!-- Using GitHub this way also automatically gives us an online backup of the source code, which means that if a service provider somehow fails — maybe from being hacked, or maybe the userbase loses trust in them — then user can easily just copy projects onto a new service provider in the network.
 Furthermore, the admins of a project directories will also be able to download backups of the public user data held in relational database tables, which means that this data can also be backed up and copied onto other service provider nodes in the network. -->